MunyinyaMaurice/MTN-MOMO-API-LIVE/README.md

-# MTN MoMo API - DEEPNEXIS Ltd
+# MTN MoMo API - DEEPNEXIS TECH Ltd

 ## Clean, Professional, Postman-Ready Implementation

 ### 🎯 Overview

 This is a clean, professional implementation of the MTN MoMo API for Rwanda production environment.
-All code is optimized for testing with Postman using your phone number **250782752491** with **REAL MONEY**.
+All code is optimized for testing with Postman using your phone number **250782752491** or any other with **REAL MONEY**.

 ---